-Jenman African Safaris has been working in South African tourism for years and we’ve compiled a list of 15 places that you just have to see!
+JENMAN African Safaris has been working in South African tourism for years and we’ve compiled a list of 15 travel highlights of Southern Africa!
 Have a look at our map and plan your trip accordingly.

 When exploring the Mpumalanga Province in South Africa, the Three Rondavels are a geological wonder on the Panorama Route.
 Situated along the 16 km road to Blyde River Canyon, it’s the perfect place to take a photo.
 Overlooking the canyon, northern edges of the towering Drakensberg Mountains and the three mountain tops with slightly pointed tops – the Three Rondavels are similar in their appearance to the traditional oval African homesteads called rondavels.
 Whatever their origin, they are undoubtedly breath-taking and offer a picturesque backdrop to a photo.